 If you are asked to deposit money or some other fee without even visiting the property or seeing one, it can be one of the tricks of scammers.
 In this case, you might be asked to give an illegal deposit or security money for an apartment you have never seen or to a landlord (*ahem* scammer) you have never met.
 This type of apartment rental scam is common.
 Always remember that only the last month's rent and a refundable key deposit may be lawfully requested from tenants as part of the lease signing process.
 Application fees, holding fees, maintenance fees, security deposits, pet deposits, cleaning fees, etc., are all prohibited by law.

-In this type of rental scam, some ads might be posted for an already rented apartment.
-Here, the scammer posts an advertisement for a pre-leased apartment collects the deposit or application fees and makes you the victim of rental fraud.
+In this rental scam, ads might be posted for an already rented apartment.
+Here, the scammer posts an advertisement for a pre-leased apartment, collects the deposit or application fees and makes you the victim of rental fraud.
 Make sure you check the apartment before signing the lease.

-This is one of the apartment rental scams where the landlord attempts to persuade you to sign a lease or pay a deposit for a home other than the one that was listed.
+This is one of the apartment rental scams where the landlord attempts to persuade you to sign a lease or pay a deposit for a home other than the one listed.
 This is how the landlord scams you.
-Make sure you are signing the lease of the same apartment that was shown to you so that you do not fall for this kind of rental property scam.
-Here, you are baited by being shown an amazing apartment; what you offer is completely different.
+Ensure you are signing the lease of the same apartment shown to you so that you do not fall for this kind of rental property scam.
+Here, you are baited by being shown an amazing apartment; your offer is completely different.

-Sometimes, the main motive of these kinds of rental property scammers in this type of rental fraud is not to take illegal deposits or extra application fees, but they are after your confidential and sensitive information such as your social security number or your credit card information.
-Always be cautious with your personal data and only provide the information the law requires.
+Sometimes, the main motive of these kinds of rental property scammers in this type of rental fraud is not to take illegal deposits or extra application fees.
+Still, they are after your confidential and sensitive information, such as your social security number or credit card information.
+Always be cautious with your data and only provide the information the law requires.
 Providing only the information the law requires will save you from rental scams.

 Too-good-to-be-true apartment prices

-Sometimes, some things are actually too-good-to-be-true.
-The landlord scams you by offering a price you would not be able to decline or resist.
-These kinds of rental scams can target students; as usual, their first preference is affordable places to live.
-Do not fall into the traps of such kinds of housing fraud and rental property scams.
+Sometimes, some things are too-good-to-be-true.
+The landlord scams you by offering a price you cannot decline or resist.
+These rental scams can target students; as usual, their first preference is affordable living places.
+Do not fall into the traps of housing fraud and rental property scams.

 How to avoid rental scams?

 Prevention is definitely better than cure.
-Let's see the ways of how to avoid rental scams to avoid becoming a victim of housing scams.
+Let's see how to avoid rental scams and becoming a victim of housing scams.

 Avoid non-traceable payment methods

 Never deal in cash or non-traceable payment methods.
-You might be asked to pay via cash, but these payment methods are a big no. Rental frauds and rental property scams are hard to trace due to non-traceable payment methods.
+You might be asked to pay via cash, but these payment methods are a big no. Due to non-traceable payment methods, rental frauds and rental property scams are hard to trace.

 Never book an apartment without a visit

-To avoid rental scams, always check the apartment you are about to rent.
+Always check the apartment you are about to rent to avoid rental scams.
 Check if all the promised amenities are provided with the apartment and if it is not just a part of rental fraud.